jandrewanderson/generate.password/README.md

 ## Objectives

-The purpose of this assignment was to create a page that will showcase my future work in web deveolopment.
-The page was intended to fit on all screen sizes as well as having links to different sections of the page as well as to outside sources.
-I currently have links to some of my favorite social media, gaming, and streaming services.
-These will serve as placeholders for the future web pages that I will post here.
+The purpose of this assignment was to create a program in javascript that will generate a random password from a character list determined by the user.
+The length of the password will also be determined by the user.
+This project was intended to teach the different uses of functions in javascript, how they can interact with arrays, and implement them into a code that will accomplish a specific task.
+A few of the variables and basic functions were provided by the instructor.

 ## Screenshot of Final Page